Know your diabetes risks

 Nearly 86 million Americans — more than one in three adults — are also estimated to have “prediabetes,” or high blood sugar levels that do not yet indicate full diabetes, but suggest that it’s coming.
 Unfortunately again, most don't know they have it.
 But it's estimated that 15 to 30 percent of these people with prediabetes will develop type 2 diabetes within five years without lifestyle changes.
 It's currently estimated that at least one out of every three Americans will develop the disease within their lifetime.

 Diabetes often lacks overt symptoms, and those signs that do occur can also be common to other conditions or simply to aging.
 That makes it especially important to “know your numbers.”

 How to learn your numbers

-- Diabetes is the leading cause of blindness among most adults
+- Diabetes is a leading cause of blindness among adults

-- Diabetes is the leading cause of kidney failure
+- Diabetes is the most common cause of kidney failure

-- More than 60 percent of nontraumatic lower-limb amputations occur in people with diabetes
+- More than 60 percent of nontraumatic lower-limb amputations in adults occur in people with diabetes

-- Adults with diabetes have heart disease death rates about 2 to 4 times higher than adults without diabetes
+- Adults with diabetes have heart disease death rates up to 1.8 times higher than adults without diabetes

-- The risk for stroke is 2 to 4 times higher among people with diabetes
+- The risk of hospitalization for stroke is 1.5 times higher among people with diabetes